ParkinsonLab/DETECT-v2/Pipeline for creating DETECT db locally/README.md

 (e) Run the bash script "0_reset_for_round_n.sh -n -x", where -n is
-    the number of individual jobs to split into (currently set to optimally use some multiple of 8), and -x is the fasta filename of your prepared sequences (following preprocessing steps).
+    the number of individual jobs to split into (currently set to use a multiple of 8), and -x is the fasta filename of your prepared sequences (following preprocessing steps).
     This will start the pipeline, and should result in two files, one for positive and one for negative densities, per EC (ECs with
     >= 30 protein sequences as per uniprot_sprot.dat).

-    To change the batch size from 8 to some other number N, in the script "0_create_and_queue_all_master_pipelines.sh", change all
-    instances of the number 8 to N. In the script "0_create_run_master_pipelines.py", change the addend in the
-    declaration of the "end" variable to match N.

     Please note that, if for some reason, the execution of this step
     is interrupted, it is possible to resume the execution by